Cyclic Complexity of Words: Basics

-A (finite or infinite) word $w$ over $A$ is {\it balanced} if and only if for any $u,v$ factors of $w$ of the same length and for every letter $a\in A$, one has $||u|_{a}-|v|_{a}|\le 1$.
-More generally, $w$ is {\it $C$-balanced} if there exists a constant $C>0$ such that for any $u,v$ factors of $w$ of the same length and for every letter $a\in A$, one has $||u|_{a}-|v|_{a}|\le C$.
+A (finite or infinite) word $\omega$ over $A$ is {\it balanced} if and only if for any $u,v$ factors of $\omega$ of the same length and for every letter $a\in A$, one has $||u|_{a}-|v|_{a}|\le 1$.
+More generally, $\omega$ is {\it $C$-balanced} if there exists a constant $C>0$ such that for any $u,v$ factors of $\omega$ of the same length and for every letter $a\in A$, one has $||u|_{a}-|v|_{a}|\le C$.

-The \emph{factor complexity} of an infinite word $\omega$ is the function i.e., the function that counts the number of distinct factors of length $n$ of $\omega$, for every $n\geq 0$.
-By Morse-Hedlund theorem, a word $\omega$ is aperiodic if and only if $p_{\omega}(n)\geq n+1$ for each $n.$ Aperiodic words with $p_{\omega}(n)= n+1$ are called Sturmian words.
+The \emph{factor complexity} of an infinite word $\omega$ is the function i.e., the function that counts the number of distinct factors of length $n$ of $\omega$, for every $n\geq 0$ (cf. \cite{MoHe38}).
+By the Morse-Hedlund theorem, a word $\omega$ is aperiodic if and only if $p_{\omega}(n)\geq n+1$ for each $n.$ Words with $p_{\omega}(n)= n+1$ for each $n\in \nats$ are called Sturmian words.

 The factor complexity counts the factors appearing in the word.
 A dual point of view consists in counting the shortest factors that \emph{do not} appear in the word.
 This leads to another measure of complexity called the {\it minimal forbidden factor complexity}.
-Let $w$ be a (finite or infinite) word over an alphabet $A$.
-A finite non-empty word $v$ is a \textit{minimal forbidden factor} for $w$ if $v$ does not belong to $\Fac(w)$ but every proper factor of $v$ does.
-We denote by $\MF(w)$ the set of all minimal forbidden words for $w$.
-The minimal forbidden factor complexity of an infinite word $\omega$ is the function i.e., the function that counts the number of distinct minimal forbidden factors of length $n$ of $\omega$, for every $n\geq 0$.
+Let $\omega$ be a (finite or infinite) word over an alphabet $A$.
+A finite nonempty word $v$ is a \textit{minimal forbidden factor} for $\omega$ if $v$ does not belong to $\Fac(\omega)$ but every proper factor of $v$ does.
+We let $\MF(\omega)$ denote the set of all minimal forbidden words for $\omega$.
+The minimal forbidden factor complexity of an infinite word $\omega$ is the function i.e., the function that counts the number of distinct minimal forbidden factors of length $n$ of $\omega$, for every $n\geq 0$ (cf. \cite{MiReSci02}).

 Another approach in measuring the complexity of a words consists in counting its factors up to an equivalence relation.
 The abelian complexity can be framed in this context.
 Two finite words $u,v$ are \emph{abelian equivalent} (denoted $u \approx v$) if they have the same Parikh vector.
 Note that $\approx$ is an equivalence relation over $A^{*}$.
-More formally, the \emph{abelian complexity} of a word $\omega$ is the function i.e., the function that counts the number of distinct Parikh vectors of factors of length $n$ of $\omega$, for every $n\geq 0$.
+More formally, the \emph{abelian complexity} of a word $\omega$ is the function i.e., the function that counts the number of distinct Parikh vectors of factors of length $n$ of $\omega$, for every $n\geq 0$ (cf. \cite{CoHe73}).